Agamnentzar/ag-psd/README.md

 * Does not support 16 bits per channel
 * Does not support The Large Document Format (8BPB/PSB)
 * Does not support color palettes
-* Does not support timeline
+* Does not support animations
-* Does not support patterns
+* Does not support patterns (or "Pattern Overlay" layer effect)
 * Does not support some metadata fields
+* Does not support smart objects
-* Does not support "Pattern Overlay" layer effect
+* Does not support 3d effects
 * Does not support some new features from latest versions of Photoshop
 * Text layers implementation is incomplete
   * Writing text layer with "vertical" orientation may result in broken PSD file
   * Does not support writing or reading predefined "Paragraph Styles" or "Character Styles"
   * The library does not redraw bitmap data for the text layer, so files with updated/written text layers will result in a warning prompt when opening the file in Photoshop. [see more below](#updating-text-layers)
-  * Some properties may not read or write properly

 ## Installation